ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedwithplugins.md

 **Note:** Open dev console to track eventual errors.

-1. Use each available plugin and toggle editor in random moments.
+1. Use each available plugin and use toggle button to detach and reattach editor in random moments.

 	**Expected:** Editor shows with same data.
 Content is editable.